eddmann/eddmann.github.io/_posts/2016/2016-01-21-exploring-multi-methods-in-clojure.md

 ## FizzBuzz

-The implementation below carries on from where my article about [FizzBuzz in Clojure](/posts/fizzbuzz-in-clojure/) left off.
+The implementation below carries on from where my post about [FizzBuzz in Clojure](/posts/fizzbuzz-in-clojure/) left off.
 Using the two documented `fizz?` and `buzz?` helpers, followed by the [`juxt`](https://clojuredocs.org/clojure.core/juxt) core function, we are able to codify the problem in a highly descriptive manner.

 ```clojure